InfuseAI/primehub-site/docs/quickstart/add-infuseai-image.md

    1. Select `Type`: `Universal`。

         In terms of  `Universal`, we can assign a CPU-only image and a GPU-supported image respectively.
-When spawning a JupyterHub, PrimeHub will pick up the corresponding image according to the specified instance type (CPU-only or GPU-required).
+When spawning a Notebook, PrimeHub will pick up the corresponding image according to the specified instance type (CPU-only or GPU-required).

 5. Fill in `Container image url`: CPU-only `infuseai/docker-stacks:tensorflow-notebook-tf-v2-3f48358e`